xaviervia/tessellation/README.md

 ### A note on the status of this thesis

-Please don't take this project too seriously or assume that I'm completely sold on the ideas that I put together here.
+Please take this project at face value and don't assume that I'm completely sold on the ideas that I put together here.
 This is an experiment, and while I'm rather happy with the results, there are no simple answers in programming.
 It will also likely evolve, and if that's the case I'll continue publishing the new versions as I refine the ideas that make up the architecture.

 ## Libraries

-There are several libraries used throughout this project.
-The architecture, however, is built so that none of these is indispensable to the underlying thesis, so don't get too fixated on the choice of libraries.
-It's extremely likely that the libraries will vary from context to context, while hopefully the underlying approach will not.
+Several libraries used throughout this project.
+The architecture is built so that none of these is indispensable to the underlying thesis.
+Don't get too fixated on the choice of libraries.
+Libraries will vary depending on the context, while hopefully the overall approach will not.

 ### Functional: [Ramda](ramdajs.com)

 Ramda is the Swiss army knife of the functional programming community in JavaScript.
 It supports a close analog of the [Prelude](https://hackage.haskell.org/package/base-4.9.0.0/docs/Prelude.html) standard library of [Haskell](https://www.haskell.org/), and takes type signatures, performance, consistency and the functional principles very seriously.
 It provides a good foundation of functions that is lacking in the JavaScript standard library, and as such is extremely useful for building applications using functional programming principles.

-That said, a lot of the functions from Ramda can be found in plain modern ES when using something as the [Babel polyfills](https://babeljs.io/docs/usage/polyfill/).
+That said, you can find analogs to a fair amount of Ramda's functions in plain modern ES when using something as the [Babel polyfills](https://babeljs.io/docs/usage/polyfill/).
 You can also find many of those in [lodash](https://lodash.com/), [1-liners](https://github.com/1-liners/1-liners), etc.

 ### Reactive: [Flyd](https://github.com/paldepind/flyd)

 Flyd is the most minimalistic and elegant reactive programming library that I could find.
 It provides an extremely easy way of creating streams and no-nonsense way of dealing with them.
 It follows the [fantasy-land](https://github.com/fantasyland/fantasy-land) specification, which means Flyd streams interoperate fantastically with Ramda (although I'm not making use of that at all in this project).

 There are many alternatives to Flyd out there.
-For the architecture suggested here, maybe the most relevant is [Redux](redux.js.org) itself, but if you are looking for a more complete reactive programming toolkit you can take a look at [most](https://github.com/cujojs/most) or [Rx](https://github.com/Reactive-Extensions/RxJS).
+For the architecture suggested here, the most relevant may be [Redux](redux.js.org) itself, but if you are looking for a more complete reactive programming toolkit you can take a look at [most](https://github.com/cujojs/most) or [Rx](https://github.com/Reactive-Extensions/RxJS).

 ### Rendering: [React](https://facebook.github.io/react/)

 I'm assuming React needs no introduction.
 The point here is that _not even React_ is necessary for this architecture to work.
-Of course, as long as the side effects are treated as a function that is called each time a new state is generated, using a reactive UI library will make the implementation simpler.
+Of course, as long as the side effects are treated as functions that is called each time a new state is generated, using a reactive UI library will make the implementation simpler.
 But React is not the only tool around for that: you can also try out [Preact](https://github.com/developit/preact), [Act](https://github.com/act-framework/act), or [virtual-dom](https://github.com/Matt-Esch/virtual-dom) directly.

 ## Let's get started